Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Spatial point processes and non parametric considerations

 In addition to the inhomogeneity nature of data, we could be interested in the dependence between two points (banks).
-To measure a departure to the Poisson point process which is the standard process modelling points (possibly inhomogeneous) without any interaction, spatial statistical literature provides many standard summary functions.
-Among them, we find the pair correlation or cross-pair correlation function, their integrated versions named as the (inhomogeneous) Ripley's $K$ function and cross-$K$ function or the (inhomogeneous) recentered $L$ and cross-$L$ functions (which are simple transformations of $K$ functions), see \citet{baddeley2015spatial} for a definition of these quantities.
-The interest of these summary functions is that they measure within a distance say $r$ whether there is a significant departure to the independence case.
-For example, let $\tilde L_\ell$, $\tilde L_c$ and $\tilde L_{c,\ell}$ be the inhomogeneous recentered $L$-function (and cross-$L$ function) for lucrative and cooperative banks.
-If $\tilde L_\bullet(r)>0$ (resp. $\tilde L_\bullet(r)<0$), this suggests a significant clustering (resp. repulsive) effect, independently of the inhomogeneity, between two banks of type $\bullet$ within distance $r$.
+To measure departure from the independence case, often represented by the bivariate Poisson point process, which is the standard process modelling points (possibly inhomogeneous) without any interaction, spatial statistical literature provides many standard summary functions.
+Among them, we find the pair correlation and its integrated version named as the Ripley's $K$ function.
+For a stationary point process, $K(r)$ for some $r\ge 0$ measures the normalized (by the intensity) mean number of points with a ball centered at 0 with radius $r$, given that 0 is a point from the point process.
+Departures with the Poisson point process can be measured since, in this case, $K(r)=\pi r^2$ (for two-dimensional point patterns).
+To measure correlation between two point processes, we can inspect the cross-pair correlation function and its integrated version the cross-Ripley's $K$ function.
+We refer the reader to~\citet{moller2003statistical,baddeley2015spatial} for a more formal definition, and for their extensions to the inhomogeneous case.
+It is worth mentioning that the Ripley's and cross-Ripley's $K$ still equal $\pi r^2$ for bivariate Poisson point processes.
+The $L$ and $\tilde L$ functions are simple transformations of $K$ functions, given by $L(r) = \sqrt{K(r)/\pi}$ and $\tilde L(r) = L(r)-r$.
+Hence,these summary functions measure within a distance $r$ whether there is a significant departure to the Poisson model.
+In the following, we will denote by $K_\bullet, L_\bullet, \tilde{L}_\bullet, \bullet=c,\ell$ Ripley's $K$, $L$ and $\tilde L$ functions for the cooperative ($\bullet=c$) banks point process and the lucrative ($\bullet=\ell$) banks point process, and by $K_{c,\ell}, L_{c,\ell}, \tilde{L}_{c,\ell}$ cross-Ripley's $K$, $L$ and $\tilde L$ functions. $\tilde L_\bullet(r)>0$ (resp. $\tilde L_\bullet(r)<0$), suggests a significant clustering (resp. repulsive) effect, not explained by the inhomogeneity, between two banks of type $\bullet$ within distance $r$.
 In the same way, $\tilde L_{c,\ell}(r)>0$ reflects the fact that, within distance $r$, one type of bank influences positively the occurrence of the other one.